hbarcelos/better-redux-tests/README.md

         └── documentsSlice.test.js
 ```

-The `auth` module is very simple, making it easier to fammiliarize yourself with the ideas discussed here.
+The `auth` module is very simple, making it easier to familiarize yourself with the ideas discussed here.

 The `documents` module looks more like a "real world" application, which makes it a little trickier to test, but the same ideas apply.